| AIMS Software, Inc. - Home / Overview

 informed by major ERP system experience from prior work, and knew what

+the opportunities were.
 Besides the kind of essential functionality normal to all ERP systems

 - inventory control, purchase orders, bills of material, cost rollups,